jivoryy/Binar-Academy-Challenge-3-Gading/README.md

 # Ongoing Development

-There are some ongoing development for this project feature.
+There are some ongoing development for this project features.
 Some of it are:

 - [ ] Switching request handling from using basic Express to using Axios
 - [ ] Admin Dashboard